kutelev/hwtrycatch/README.md

 ## Description ##

-**hwtrycatch** provides cross-platform way of catching hardware exceptions (like access violation or division by zero) in manner similar to the standard C++ try/catch blocks.
+**hwtrycatch** provides cross-platform way of catching hardware exceptions (like access violation or division by zero) using standard C++ try/catch blocks.
 After catching exception application can exit gracefully or continue execution.

 Supports single-threaded and multi-threaded environments.